The Rotary Engine (Renesis 13B)

 How many are replaced?

-Well, that is still mostly guess work and theory, though there is some indication from outside sources and leaked Mazda information that around 50% of RX-8s have had at least 1 engine replacement in it's lifespan.
+Well, that is still mostly guess work and theory, though community estimates suggest that around 50% of RX-8s have had at least 1 engine replacement in its lifespan.
+(RX8Club)

 How about the newer RX-8s though?
 Shouldn't they be good to go?